Over time, home studios have a way of collecting too many cables.

 Here’s how it works:

-As its name suggests, DB-25 connectors have 25 pins total.
+As their name suggests, DB-25 connectors have 25 pins total.
 Since balanced analog signals use 3 wires each:

 - Hot (+)